Your browser is unsupported

 During the program, the fellow will be involved in projects to gain experience in various outcomes research methodologies and study designs.
 Presentation and publication of research results in peer-reviewed venues is expected.
 The fellow will attend professional and scientific conferences.
 Fellows will be involved in teaching of professional PharmD students in the classroom setting.

-Candidates should have a PharmD and/or graduate-level training in a field relevant to outcomes research, and preferably have completed a pharmacy practice or managed care residency (or equivalent).
+Candidates should have a PharmD and/or graduate-level training in a field relevant to outcomes research.
 Salary and benefits are competitive.

 Pharmacy Podcast Interview with UIC Fellow, Kellyn Moran, PharmD